What Is a Consultant Solicitor Structure?

 If the consultant works exclusively for one firm, uses firm equipment, follows firm procedures, and cannot send a substitute, HMRC is likely to argue IR35 applies.
 The firm should conduct a status determination for each engagement and provide a Status Determination Statement (SDS) to the consultant.

-We cover this in more detail in our guide for locum solicitors, which includes practical steps for managing IR35 compliance.
+We cover this in more detail in our guide for locum solicitors and in our post on the IR35 rules for locum solicitors, which set out practical steps for managing off-payroll compliance.

 SRA Regulatory Considerations